Ipswich School: Cricket Ground

 The first recorded cricket match on the school ground was in 1859, when Suffolk played an All-England Eleven.
 The ground hosted its first Minor Counties Championship match in 1935 when Suffolk played Hertfordshire.
 To date the ground has hosted 33 Minor Counties Championship matches and 2 MCCA Knockout Trophy matches.

 The ground has also hosted a single List A match between Suffolk and Kent in the 1966 Gillette Cup.

 School publications

 The three main publications are The Ipswichian which is the annual School magazine, The OI Journal which is a publication for Old Ipswichians and The Occasional.
-The Occasional is the school newspaper published every Monday and written by pupils, and edited by the Communications Manager.
+The Occasional is the school newspaper published every Monday and is written by pupils.
+It is edited by the Communications Manager.
 It contains articles of note and interest to the members of the school such as sports results and upcoming events.
 It has recently celebrated its 1000th issue.

-Upper 6th leaving events

-Pranks have sometimes been carried out by departing Sixth Formers.
-Examples in different years have included: the school's blue gates were temporarily painted pink; a large boat was brought onto the cricket grounds; students hung various banners from the library and there was a sea-themed water fight; musicians played on the school field while other activities took place such as releasing some farm animals, having an inflatable castle, an ice-cream van, and fancy dress.
-Sixth Formers now enjoy a Leavers' Day with fancy dress and fun events on the field.

 Headmasters

+William Howorth was the first Headmaster. previously the school had a master and an Usher as deputy.